 On your blog, Come For The Wine, you mentioned this will be your second visit to Croatia.
 Would you recommend people come to Croatia for the wine?
 Why?

 Sometimes I think I should re-name my blog to “Come to Croatia, Stay for the Wine” as I’ve written more about Croatia on my blog than any other destination.
 Croatia has it all.
-Excellent wine, cuisine, natural beauty and passionate people working to preserve the traditions of the past in concert with the challenges of the future.
+Excellent wine, cuisine, natural beauty, tourist destinations such as the elaphite islands, and passionate people working to preserve the traditions of the past in concert with the challenges of the future.
 I live in California, in the middle of Napa and Sonoma wine country so one could say I might be jaded when it comes to food and wine, but if I could only have wine, cheese (Paski Sir) , olive oil, (and Ajvar!) from Croatia I’d be very happy.

 We’re happy to have you back at the IWINETC!
 What’s the one reason you’d tell someone else not to miss the conference?